digitalbricklayer/digitalbricklayer/README.md

 ### Hi there 👋

-- :telescope: I am an ex-software developer with a professional career that lasted for around 30 years.
-I worked professionally in C, C++, C#, SQL, Python, PROLOG and shell script.
+- :telescope: I am an ex-software developer with a professional career that spanned around 30 years.

+- :sparkles: I worked professionally in C, C++, C#, SQL, Python, PROLOG, Ansible and shell script.

+- :moneybag: I am currently re-training to be a bookkeeper

 - :zap: In my free time, I play [tabletop wargames](https://battlelinesdrawn.com/) and tend my garden.